 Aphids are common pests in gardens.
 In small numbers, they cannot damage the plant, but they are well known for transmitting plant diseases.

-Lily beetles are a less common occurrence for American gardens.
-This is because the red Lily beetle originated in Europe and has only recently spread in the United States.
+Lily beetles are a less common occurrence in American gardens.
+This is because the red Lily beetle originated in Europe and has only recently spread to the United States.

 The best way to keep away these pests is with Neem oil.
 Neem oil is an all-natural insecticide that deters pests with its putrid smell.

 Kills pests who chew on leaves sprayed with the oil.
 It’s an excellent natural insecticide to guard lilies against aphids and beetles.

 How Often Should I Prune My Plant?